Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 The Gran Fondo World Tour, or Gran Fondo World Series as it is officially known, is a global competition sanctioned by sport’s governing body the UCI (Union Cycliste Internationale).

-In 2020 it will comprise of 27 qualifying gran fondos across the world.
+In 2020 it was due to comprise of 27 qualifying gran fondos across the world - although of course things got disrupted by Covid-19.
 In 2019, a total of more than 60,000 riders - representing 76 different nationalities - took part in these events of the series culminating in the Poznan, Poland.

-In order to qualify for a place in the annual Gran Fondo World Championship (to be held in Vancouver in 2020) riders must finish in the top 20% of their age group at one of the UCI Gran Fondo World Series qualifying events.
+In order to qualify for a place in the annual Gran Fondo World Championship riders must finish in the top 20% of their age group at one of the UCI Gran Fondo World Series qualifying events.

 The aim of the UCI Gran Fondo World Series is to contribute to the spread of cycling internationally, while offering cyclists an opportunity to race like professionals and an opportunity and right to wear the coveted rainbow jersey as a UCI World Champion for their age group.